Thanatisia/build-scripts/README.md

  * Note that the above are just generic steps I simplified based off most that I saw, these steps will change from developer to developer.
  * This is not a replacement for Makefile buildscripts in of itself, this is realistically more of an add-on that aims to be a form of standardization to make manual source code compilation easier to do.
  * Ensure that Terms and Conditions for projects and repositories are followed in the case whereby licensing is in place (i.e. GPL3, MIT License, Apache etc)
+ * Do read the script before using it, as a Rule of Thumb, it is generally not recommended to pipe to bash directly due to safety and security unless you have already done so

 ## FAQ